kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

     // +optional
     DisruptionMode *schedulingv1alpha3.WorkloadCompositePodGroupDisruptionMode `json:"disruptionMode,omitempty"`

-    // ResourceClaims lists dynamic resource claims that pods across the LWS
-    // may share.
-This is supported only while level 1 is selected as a flat
+    // ResourceClaims are valid only when this level is a flat PodGroup
-    // PodGroup.
-It is mutually exclusive with Replica because a root CPG
-    // cannot own a pod-level resource claim; nested configurations put claims
+    // (no Replica).
+A CPG cannot own pod-level claims.
-    // on replica or role leaves.
     // Immutable after creation.
     // +optional
     // +kubebuilder:validation:MaxItems=4